 Immigration and visa requirements for New Zealand Scholars

 Only people who successfully get a New Zealand Scholarship need to apply for a student visa.
-But all applicants should check if they are likely to meet the student visa requirements before applying.
+But all applicants should check if they are likely to meet the student visa requirements before applying for a scholarship.

 You only need to apply for a student visa, if we offer you a New Zealand Scholarship and you accept that offer.
 But before you apply for a New Zealand Scholarship, we strongly recommend that you check the student visa requirements on the relevant immigration website, listed below.
 This is because you can only study abroad on scholarship, if you successfully get a student visa.

 As soon as a scholar accepts a New Zealand Scholarship, they must apply for a student visa on the relevant immigration website below.
-We recommend you start your visa application as soon as possible.
+Once you accept the New Zealand Scholarship we recommend you start your visa application immediately.
 The visa application process can take two to three months and it involves medical tests.

 If a scholarship recipient does not get a student visa, we will have to withdraw the scholarship.